Peter Kraus Rejected By ‘The Bachelor’ Creator After Refusing To Propose To Rachel Lindsay

 “Do we really want a Bachelor who isn’t ready to settle down with a woman he loves?
 Hmmm.
 Not what #thebachelor is all about ….”
 Fleiss tweeted.

-The Bachelor creator’s comment seems to be directed at Peter, who fell short at winning Rachel’s heart due to his commitment issues and even told her life would be “mediocre” without him.
+The Bachelor creator’s comment seems to be directed at Peter, who fell short of winning Rachel’s heart due to his commitment issues and even told her life would be “mediocre” without him.

 While both Kraus and Lindsay have made peace with their split—The Bachelorette beauty is currently engaged to Bryan Abasolo— a source told People magazine that producers from the show are still furious with Kraus, who refused to play The Bachelorette “game.”